bahrus/be-reformable/README.md

 ## Example 1:  Making the action property dynamic

-Let's see how we can use *be-reformable* to work with the [newton advanced math micro service](https://newton.vercel.app/), declaratively.
+Let's see how we can use *be-reformable* to work with the input elements which don't user the name attribute, but rather a custom attribute starting with ":".
+We bind to th e  [newton advanced math micro service](https://newton.vercel.app/), declaratively.
 By itself, this enhancement will not make the form fully functional for this service (as it doesn't) touch fetch or anything

 ```html
 <link id=newton-microservice rel=preconnect href=https://newton.now.sh/ >